daveRendon/DevCamp/Presentation/InstructorGuide.md

 1. In Azure portal, show resource group, navigate to the template reverse engineering feature

 1. Within Visual Studio:
-    * create a resource group template
+    * Create a resource group template
-    * add a virtual machine
+    * Add a virtual machine
-    * show JSON syntax
+    * Show JSON syntax
-    * show how you can deploy the resource group template
+    * Show how you can deploy the resource group template

 1. Within Visual Studio, with template created above
-    * add DSC to the virtual machine
+    * Add DSC to the virtual machine
-    * show DSC template
+    * Show DSC template
-    * uncomment the web server sample code
+    * Uncomment the web server sample code
-    * run the template if you'd like
+    * Run the template if you'd like

 **Session prep tips:**
 * Have Azure and Visual Studio resources handy.